hoodedpaladin/HoodTracker/README.md

 ### Entrance Shuffle
 If you have entrance shuffle on, the upper-right corner will prompt when there are unknown exits.
 When you take the exit from <first region> to <second region>, note in the dropdown where you actually end up.
 Knowing the precise OoT-Randomizer name can make a difference - for example, Zora River lets you float downriver to ZR Front, but you can't always reach Zora River from ZR Front.

-### Master Quest Selections
+### Master Quest, Dungeon Shortcuts, Empty Dungeons, and Ganon's Trials Selections
-(Secret fourth section!)
-The Master Quest checkboxes show up along the bottom of the screen if you don't have exactly 0 or exactly 12 Master Quest dungeons.
+The checkboxes for these features show up along the bottom of the screen if the settings string doesn't explicitly state what they are.

 # Features Support
 Supports: